-This is something that every homeowner needs to stay on top of.
+Keeping gutters clean is something that every homeowner needs to stay on top of.
 Although cleaning out the gutters can be unpleasant, especially if a lot of leaves have been allowed to accumulate and rot, cleaning is still necessary to prevent roof problems.
-Ice dams will have a harder time forming if the water is allowed to flow off of the roof and down the gutter as intended.
+Ice dams will have a harder time forming if the water is allowed to flow off of the house and down the gutter as intended.
 Cleaning out the gutters has the added benefit of preventing damaged gutters when a freeze comes, as accumulated debris that is wet will freeze.
-This can become heavy enough to rip off the gutters.
+The debris can become thick enough to rip off the gutters.

 Getting Rid Of Existing Ice Dams

 There are two things you can do to get rid of an existing ice dam or ice dams that continue to form.

 There are some ice melt products out there that you can spread over the ice.
 Most contain calcium chloride, which can safely and reliably melt ice on your roof.
 Just be careful when you are applying the product, as ice is slippery and will only become more so as it starts to melt.
 Do not use salt as this can damage your roofs shingles and gutters.

 Most standard high-performance ice melting products such as calcium chloride or magnesium chloride will indeed melt the ice, but they may also cause staining of the shingles and could also cause corrosion of the gutters as well.
 Salt will leave a white residue and is very corrosive to metals so you might turn your black roof edge into a chalky mess with salt.
 Wooden gutters will be adversely affected by nearly all chloride deicers, so they are not recommended.